 Greek yogurt contains two to three times more protein than traditional yogurt.

 In addition to helping reduce belly fat, the high protein content of Greek yogurt can help increase feelings of fullness and reduce eating at subsequent meals (7).

-Bananas are a portable and delicious low-fat snack.
+Bananas are portable and delicious low-fat snacks.
 A medium banana contains 105 calories, 3 grams of fiber, 10% of the recommended daily intake (RDI) of potassium, and 25% of the RDI of Vitamin B6.